OctopusDeploy/docs/docs/deployment-process/variables/index.md

 Imagine you have one variable scoped to an environment (Production), and another scoped to a machine within the environment.
 Which value should Octopus choose?

 Since variables can be scoped in many different ways, there needs to be a predictable, deterministic order in which they are resolved.
-The list below is the priority in which variable scopes take precedence - the top items are considered higher priority than the bottom ones:
+The list below is the priority in which variable scopes take precedence.
+The top items are higher priority than the bottom ones:

 1. The current step/action (most specific).
 1. The current machine.